voxelbusters/essential-kit-docs/tutorials/v3/features/billing-services/usage.md

 * Season passes or time-limited products

 {% hint style="info" %}
-Only call `BillingServices.Initialize()` for advanced runtime configuration scenarios.
-Essential Kit automatically initializes using the settings asset for standard usage.
+Use `InitializeStore(productDefinitions)` for runtime catalogs.
+If you don’t pass product definitions at runtime, the products configured in Essential Kit Settings → Billing Services → Products are used by default.
 {% endhint %}

 {% hint style="warning" %}